pierrestoffe/monte-tumblr/README.md

 Don't forget to save everything, reload the page and fill in the variables in the Customize page (http://www.tumblr.com/customize/your-blog-shortname).

-## How to use

-Just add a new image post containing only one photograph, no description or anything, then publish it.

-That's it.

 ## Customization

 #### Personal information